soaresdutra97/loja-virtual-bff/README.md

 USER -> Standard user role for logged-in users.
 ADMIN -> Admin role for managing partners (registering new partners).
 ```

 To access protected endpoints as an ADMIN user, you should create a new "Register" and go to the Database (With Dbeaver, for example) and change Role to 0 if you want a ADMIN user.

+## Database
+The project utilizes [PostgresSQL](https://www.postgresql.org/) as the database.

+To access protected endpoints as an ADMIN user, you should create a new "Register" and go to the Database (With Dbeaver, for example) and change Role to 0 if you want a ADMIN user.